platformsh-templates/bigfoot-multiapp/README.md

 1. Setup the integration:

-   Consult the [GitLab integration documentation](https://docs.platform.sh/integrations/source/gitlab.html#setup) to finish connecting a repository to a project on Platform.sh.
+   Consult the [GitLab integration documentation](https://docs.upsun.com/integrations/source/gitlab.html#setup) to finish connecting a repository to a project on Upsun.
 You will need to create an Access token on GitLab to do so.
 1. Then, just use regular GIT commands to push your code to your repository.
-It will automatically update your corresponding Platform.sh environment
+It will automatically update your corresponding Upsun environment

 <!-- <br/>
 </blockquote> -->